 The consumption of MDMA can and has resulted in death.
 MDMA may impair the body’s capacity to regulate temperature, especially when taken in active, hot environments (like nightclubs).

-This might result in a rapid rise in body temperature (hyperthermia), which can result in kidney, liver, and heart failure, as well as death.
+This might result in a rapid rise in body temperature (hyperthermia), which can result in kidney, liver, and heart failure, and death.
 It is not uncommon to hear of people who have tried MDMA for the first time and died.

 How can I recognize an MDMA high?